mmBs/mmbs.github.io/about.md

 Hey!

-My name is Michal Bialas and I am a Mobile Developer and Professional Scrum Master with a passion for software engineering, agile methodologies Android development and all great libraries and frameworks.
+My name is Michal Bialas and I am a Mobile Developer and Professional Scrum Master with a passion for software engineering, agile methodologies, Android development and all great libraries and frameworks.

 Whenever I have a moment, I absorb the novelties of the world of modern mobile and web design and try to craft something myself or facilitate other's work.

 I am also passionate about UX/UI patterns for mobile and I treat it as a hobby and time for relaxation from casual duties.